UKPLab/emnlp2017-relation-extraction/README.md

 ## Relation extraction on an open-domain knowledge base

-Accompanying repository for our **EMNLP 2017 paper**.
+Accompanying repository for our **EMNLP 2017 paper** ([full paper](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2017/2017_EMNLP_DS_relation_extraction_camera_ready.pdf)).
 It contains the code to replicate the experiments and the pre-trained models for sentence-level relation extraction.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.